ThaDaVos/dainty-wsltty/readme.md

 ### Changing window title

-The WSLtty window title can be set to “WSLtty” by adding the following in `.bashrc`:
+The WSLtty window title can be set to “WSLtty” by adding the following to `.bashrc`:

 ```bash
 echo -ne "\e]0;WSLtty\a"